• Skip to primary navigation

 homemade on our homestead.
 How to sew a tote bag.
 Market basket tote.
 Easy sewing project.
 Free SUBSCRIBER sewing tote bag pattern

-Interfacing the fabric basket pieces
+Interfacing pieces

 • IF you choose to use fusible interfacing (gives your tote more shape and structure when finished), you’ll fuse those pieces now to the WRONG side of your fabric (the side that doesn’t look pretty).
 Often times when I make this tote, I’ll fuse the EXTERIOR (2) pieces to fusible foam, and the INTERIOR (2) pieces to SF-101 or fusible fleece.
 This will create more bulk when sewing though.